RELATES TO: KRS 13B, 45.237, 205.231, 7 C.F.R. 273.15

 (4) If a participant or authorized representative speaks a language other than English, the cabinet shall insure that the hearing procedures are translated and explained in accordance with 7 C.F.R.
 273.15(i).

 Section 2.
 Notification of Hearing Rights.
-(1) At the time of application, a participant shall receive written notification of the:
+(1) When a participant applies, he or she shall receive written notification of the:

 (a) Right to a hearing;